This set of Object Oriented Programming using C++ online test focuses on “OOP Basic Concepts”.

 Explanation: Use of this pointer allows an object to call data and methods of itself whenever needed.
 This helps us call the members of an object recursively, and differentiate the variables of different scopes.

-Sanfoundry Global Education & Learning Series – Object Oriented Programming (OOPs).
+Sanfoundry Global Education & Learning Series – Object Oriented Programming (OOP).

-To practice all areas of Object Oriented Programming for online tests, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all areas of Object Oriented Programming using C++ for online tests, here is complete set of 1000+ Multiple Choice Questions and Answers.